Socompa: Geography and geomorphology

-On the northeastern flank a pumice deposit is clearly visible.
-Lava domes have various shapes and are recognizable in the southern and western slopes, while lava flows appear mainly on the eastern and northern slopes.
-The whole edifice has a diameter of 16 km and, like many Central Andes volcanoes, probably originally consisted of lava domes, lava flows and various pyroclastic formations.
+A pumice deposit is visible on the northeastern flank.
+Lava domes of various shapes are recognizable on the southern and western slopes; lava flows appear mainly on the eastern and northern slopes.
+The whole edifice has a diameter of 16 km and, like many Central Andes volcanoes, is probably made up of lava domes, lava flows and pyroclastic formations.
+Its volume is about 102 km3, making Socompa one of the largest stratovolcanoes with Quaternary activity.
 The volcano apparently developed within a northwest-striking valley, the southern part of which now contains Laguna Socompa.
 This lake lies at an elevation of 3400 m; to the north the volcano is bordered by the 3200 m high Monturaqui basin.
-A water table exists at depths of 100–200 m, but surface runoff is only ephemeral.
+The water table is at depths of 100–200 m, but surface runoff is only ephemeral.
+Magnetotelluric investigation has identified a structure at 2–7 km depth which may be Socompa's magma chamber.

 Sector collapse

-Socompa suffered a major sector collapse during the Holocene, forming one of the largest terrestrial collapse deposits.
-The deposit left by the collapse was first discovered on aerial photography in 1978 but the correct interpretation as a landslide occurred in 1985; at first it was interpreted as a form of moraine, then as a large pyroclastic flow and the collapse scar as a caldera.
+Socompa suffered a major sector collapse during the Holocene, forming one of its largest terrestrial deposits.
+The deposit left by the collapse was first discovered on aerial photography in 1978 but it was correctly identified as a landslide in 1985; at first, it was interpreted as a form of moraine, then as a large pyroclastic flow and the scar as a caldera.
+Traces of such events are widespread on Central Andean volcanoes; Socompa's is the largest in the region and one of the better studied.